 Phase 2 – Adding technical analysis

-In Phase 2, we seek to improve on the predictivity of the reinforcement learning model, by adding technical analysis variables as state variables.
+In Phase 2, we seek to improve on the reinforcement learning model, by adding technical analysis variables as state variables.
 It includes indicators such as trade volume, moving averages, bollinger bands and stochastic oscillator.
 As this are typical technical analysis variables used by traders in the financial markets, the intuition that the addition of such variables allows for the better derivation of the action values and consequently the best actions.
 Transaction cost and holding cost is also set at 0.

 phase 3 – adding transaction and holding cost